AdobeDocs/experience-manager-65.en/help/communities/sites-for-developers.md

 ![crxde-siteconfiguration](assets/crxde-siteconfiguration.png)

-Be sure to **Save All** and replicate custom code to all AEM instances (custom code is not included when the community site content is published from the console).
+Be sure to **Save All** and replicate custom code to all Adobe Experience Manager (AEM) instances (custom code is not included when the community site content is published from the console).

 The recommended practice for replicating custom code is to [create a package](../../help/sites-administering/package-manager.md#creating-a-new-package) and deploy it on all instances.

 ## Exporting a Community Site {#exporting-a-community-site}

-Once a community site is created, it is possible to export the site as an AEM package stored in package manager and available for download and upload.
+Once a community site is created, it is possible to export the site as an AEM package stored in Package Manager and available for download and upload.

 This is available from the [Communities Sites console](sites-console.md#exporting-the-site).

-Note that UGC and custom code is not included in the community site package.
+UGC and custom code is not included in the community site package.

-To export UGC, use the [AEM Communities UGC Migration Tool](https://github.com/Adobe-Marketing-Cloud/communities-ugc-migration), an open source migration tool available on GitHub.
+To export UGC, use the [AEM Communities UGC Migration Tool](https://github.com/Adobe-Marketing-Cloud/aem-communities-ugc-migration), an open-source migration tool available on GitHub.

 ## Deleting a Community Site {#deleting-a-community-site}